-- Online homework and classroom activity system: Webassign.
-The system can be accessed through Blackboard (blackboard.olemiss.edu).
-Students must purchase access to Webassign for this class. - Classroom response system: Top Hat.
-Students must purchase access to TopHat for use in class. - Scientific calculator.
-Any calculator with trigonometric functions, exponential functions and scientific notation.
+- Online homework and classroom activity system, Webassign: Students must purchase access to Webassign, which can be accessed through Blackboard (blackboard.olemiss.edu). - Classroom response system, Top Hat: Students must purchase access to Top Hat. - Scientific calculator: Any calculator with trigonometric functions, exponential functions and scientific notation is acceptable.
 Online calculators are allowed, but may not be used for quizzes and exams.